Assxios/Override/level07/walkthrough.md

             break;

         if (ret)
-            printf(" Completed %s command successfully\n", cmd);
+            printf(" Failed to do %s command\n", cmd);
         else
-            printf(" Failed to do %s command\n", cmd);
+            printf(" Completed %s command successfully\n", cmd);
         memset(cmd, 0, 20);
     }
     return 0;
 }
 ```

-Let's focus on the `main` function.
-It reads input using the `gets` function, which is known to be unsafe due to its potential for causing buffer overflows, as it lacks a mechanism to limit the number of bytes read.
-This will allow us to overflow the buffer and overwrite the return address of the `main` function.
+Let's focus on the `store_number` function.
+It reads input using the `scanf` function, which is known to be safe has a mechanism to limit the number of bytes read.
+However, our buffer is only 100 unsigned integers long, which means that we can overflow it by providing an index greater than 100.
+This will allow us to overwrite the return address of the `main` function.

 ### Ret2Libc
 Check the [level01's walkthrough](../level01/walkthrough.md#ret2libc) for an explanation of the ret2libc technique.